 I know I’ve had a WordPress account even before that move I made in 2012, but wanted to explore on other options, so I temporarily blogged at Blog.com for a while.
 It has a somewhat similar interface with WordPress, but not as functional as the latter.
 Eventually, in February, I decided to simply start writing again with WordPress.
 I moved to Squarespace in August 2014, and after two years, I decided to move back to WordPress (self-hosted).

 Each platform differs from one another, so choose one that suits your needs.
 A lot of these platforms are free by nature (except self-hosted WordPress.org and Squarespace), but they are good enough if you’re only starting to blog.
-Note that blogs set up on such platforms usually appear as yourblogname.wordpress.com.
+Note that blogs set up on such platforms usually appear as yourblogname.wordpress.com or yourblogname.blogspot.com.